top of page

 Video: MARK J. CAIRNS

-Located at the Ulster Aviation Society, the Westland Puma HC Mk1 medium support helicopter, with its iconic silhouette and storied past, holds a significant place in aviation history, particularly in relation to its role during the Northern Ireland "Troubles."
+Located at the Ulster Aviation Society, the Westland Puma HC Mk1 medium support helicopter, with its iconic silhouette and past, holds a significant place in local aviation history, particularly in relation to its role during the Northern Ireland "Troubles."

 Serving as a vital troop transport in the border areas, especially during the 1980s and 1990s, the Puma played a crucial role in the movement of British troops throughout the province.
 Paired with other Army helicopters like the Gazelle and Lynx, it formed a formidable fleet that facilitated efficient and secure transportation.